rcwells1879/signal-lmstudio-backend/README.md

 # Signal LMStudio Backend

-This project provides a backend service that connects the Signal messaging app (via `signal-cli`) to a local Large Language Model (LLM) running through a server like LM Studio, which exposes an OpenAI-compatible API endpoint.
+Have you ever wanted a way to have your own free AI chatbot, runs entirely on your local machine, but that you can also access from your mobile device through an end-to-end encrypted link?
+This project provides a backend service that connects the Signal messaging app (via `signal-cli`) to a local Large Language Model (LLM) running through an LMStudio server, which exposes an OpenAI-compatible API endpoint.
 It allows you to interact with the LLM by sending messages to your own number ("Note to Self") in the Signal app.
+Be careful! depending on which local LLM you are running, the output can be completely UNCENSORED!

+**Image generation via Automatic1111 API coming soon!

 ## Features

 *   Connects to `signal-cli` running in daemon mode via TCP socket.
 *   Listens for incoming Signal messages, specifically messages sent to your own number ("Note to Self").
 *   Forwards messages from "Note to Self" to a specified LLM API endpoint.
-*   Maintains conversation history (context) for interactions with the LLM.
+*   Maintains current conversation history (context) for interactions with the LLM.
 *   Sends the LLM's response back to your "Note to Self" chat in Signal.
 *   Handles graceful shutdown on Ctrl+C.